What Is Revolving Credit?

 Revolving Credit Vs. Installment Loans

-Mainly used for making small- to medium-sized purchases and managing cash flow Mainly for big purchases, such as a home, car, or college tuition
+Are mainly used for making small to midsized purchases and managing cash flow Are mainly used for big purchases, such as a home, car, or college tuition

-Typically higher interest rates Comparatively lower interest rates
+May have higher interest rates (varies) May have lower interest rates (varies)

-Usually easier to apply and qualify Usually more paperwork and harder to qualify
+May be easier to apply and qualify for May involve more paperwork and be harder to qualify for

 The Takeaway

-Revolving credit is a staple of personal finance that provides cash flow flexibility.
-Two main types of revolving credit are credit cards – used typically for everyday purchases – and lines of credit – used more often for cash flow management and home improvement.
-Understanding revolving credit and how it works can help you decide on the best financial tool for your needs.
+Revolving credit may allow you to borrow as needed from a set limit.
+As you pay the amount back, you can borrow from the limit again.
+Two main types of revolving credit are credit cards and lines of credit.
+Understanding revolving credit and how it works can help you decide on the best financing option for your needs.

 Karen Lynch is a journalist who has covered global business, technology, finance, and related public policy issues for more than 30 years.